cortonemo/narequenta/Rules/core_rules_v0.1.md

 What happens to you — martyrdom, apotheosis, quiet disappearance — is part of the table’s shared fiction.

 The campaign is the record of *how you chose to fade.*

+© 2025 Serelith Varn — Nárëquenta: Tales of the Waning.
+Licensed for non-commercial play and fan content under the Nárëquenta Limited Open License (v0.1).
+See LICENSE.md.